-Sex Crimes Attorney in Texas Representing Indecent Exposure Cases
+Sex Crimes Defense Attorney in Texas

 Serving Plano, Dallas, McKinney, Frisco, Allen, and Surrounding Areas

-Indecent exposure can involve various acts that may have been accidentally committed or committed while the alleged offender was under the influence of drugs or alcohol and really had no desire to commit indecent exposure.
+Indecent exposure can involve various acts that may have been accidentally committed or committed while the alleged offender was under the influence of drugs or alcohol and really had no desire to commit a sex crime.
 For example, a person urinating in public can result in charges for indecent exposure.
 Additionally, engaging in sexual intercourse or committing another sexual act in public can be considered indecent exposure.
 Although public intoxication is not a defense to indecent exposure or public lewdness, it can be a mitigating factor that reduces the consequences to the alleged offense.

 It is important to remember that indecent exposure, public nudity or public lewdness allegations do not necessarily have to result in a criminal conviction.
 The state prosecutor has the burden of proving the alleged offender committed every element of the offense beyond a reasonable doubt.
 If the judge or jury has any doubt a required element to the offense was committed, the charges may be reduced or even dismissed.
 Therefore, it is important to contact an attorney who is experienced in defending criminal sexual offenses to help you identify the best legal defense for your particular case.